PyO3/maturin/guide/src/bindings.md

 ```

 You may additionally specify a minimum Python version by using the `abi3-pyXX`
-format for the pyo3 features, where `XX` is corresponds to a Python verison.
+format for the pyo3 features, where `XX` is corresponds to a Python version.
 For example `abi3-py37` will indicate a minimum Python version of 3.7.

 > **Note**: Read more about abi3 support in [pyo3's